jeremieboudreault/jeremieboudreault.github.io/_pages/research.md

 Submitted papers
 ---------------

-3. **J Boudreault***, E Lavigne, C Campagna, F Chebana (2024).
-Estimating the heat-related mortality and morbidity burden in the province of Quebec, Canada.

 2. **J Boudreault***, A Ruf, C Campagna, F Chebana (2024).
 Multi-region models built with machine and deep learning for predicting several heat-related health outcomes.